 - Non-smokers are ideal candidates and we suggest giving up smoking if you would like implants

-As your preferred dentist in Forest Glen, Dr. Krinsky also wants you to know that a candidate for dental implants is someone who understands what the process requires.
+As your preferred dentist in Chicago, Dr. Krinsky also wants you to know that a candidate for dental implants is someone who understands what the process requires.
 For instance, you must still remain as dedicated to good oral hygiene as you have always been (getting regular exams and cleanings) and you must accept that it can be a lengthy process.
 There is time needed to heal from the initial implant, and if there is any bone grafting needed to build up bone density, it lengthens the time required.

 If you accept the basic criteria and the other issues related to the treatment, you are a good candidate for dental implants.